-Certain new standards and interpretations have been issued that are mandatory for the annual periods beginning on or after 1 January 2020 or later, and which the Bank has not early adopted.
+Certain new standards and interpretations have been issued that are mandatory for the annual periods beginning on or after 1 January 2021 or later, and which the Bank has not early adopted.

-IFRS 17 "Insurance Contracts" (issued on 18 May 2017 and effective for annual periods beginning on or after 1 January 2021).
+IFRS 17 "Insurance Contracts" (issued on 18 May 2017 and effective for annual periods beginning on or after 1 January 2023).
 IFRS 17 replaces IFRS 4, which has given companies dispensation to carry on accounting for insurance contracts using existing practices.
 As a consequence, it was difficult for investors to compare and contrast the financial performance of otherwise similar insurance companies.
 IFRS 17 is a single principle-based standard to account for all types of insurance contracts, including reinsurance contracts that an insurer holds.
 The standard requires recognition and measurement of groups of insurance contracts at: (i) a risk-adjusted present value of the future cash flows (the fulfilment cash flows) that incorporates all of the available information about the fulfilment cash flows in a way that is consistent with observable market information; plus (if this value is a liability) or minus (if this value is an asset) (ii) an amount representing the unearned profit in the group of contracts (the contractual service margin).
 Insurers will be recognising the profit from a group of insurance contracts over the period they provide insurance coverage, and as they are released from risk.
 If a group of contracts is or becomes loss-making, an entity will be recognising the loss immediately.
+The Bank is currently assessing application of the standard to performance guarantees that it issues and the impact of the new standard on its financial statements.
+Potential impact on insurance products embedded in loans and similar instruments is also under consideration.